"George and Charlien McGlothin are truly dedicated

 and rooting for the New Orleans Saints football team (he's

-been loyal to a fault -- but it finally paid off!).
+been loyal to a fault -- but it finally paid off a few years back!).

 George's wife Charlien took weekends